mlabs-haskell/cardano-open-oracle-protocol/README.md

 [CONTRACT] [INFO [Any]] deployCoop: Finished
 ```

-At this point a `$COOP_PAB_DIR/coop-deployment.json` file was created that contains all the Plutus scripts associated with the `COOP Publisher`.
+At this point, a `$COOP_PAB_DIR/coop-deployment.json` file was created that contains all the Plutus scripts associated with the `COOP Publisher`.

 > NOTE:
 > The `coop-deployment.json` file is intended to be shared with the users of the Protocol to enable them to assert proper script addresses and token authenticity.